How to Become a Physical Therapist Assistant (PTA)

 Pass the National Physical Therapy Exam and Meet Other State Licensing Requirements

-The exact PTA licensing requirements vary by state.
-However, at a minimum, individuals must graduate from a CAPTE-accredited program and pass the National Physical Therapy Exam (NPTE).
+Exact PTA licensing requirements vary by state.
+At a minimum, you must graduate from a CAPTE-accredited program and pass the National Physical Therapy Exam (NPTE).
 The NPTE is administered by the Federation of State Boards of Physical Therapy (FSBPT) and covers various subjects to confirm an individual possesses a basic level of competence in physical therapy knowledge.
 The NPTE for PTAs consists of 200 multiple choice questions covering various topics, such as:

 In addition to passing the NPTE and graduating from an accredited program, many states have other requirements for PTA licensing eligibility, including: